 – There is a diversified cooking culture with flavors of the land and local products,

-– Valorizes fishermen and traditional fishing,
+– It values fishermen and traditional fishing,

-– Foster agriculture,
+– It helps foster agriculture,

 The award goes to Prainha in 1999

-For him, “when Prainha do Canto Verde was rewarded because it was one of the pioneer communities of tourism in Brazil and the Studienkreis für Tourismus und Entwicklung, in Germany, found interesting this new experience that could be an example for others communities on the coast of the Ceará, the country and the world”.
+According to René: “When Prainha do Canto Verde was rewarded as one of the pioneer communities of tourism in Brazil and the ‘Studienkreis für Tourismus und Entwicklung’, in Germany, found this new experience quite interesting, and also saw its potential as an example for other communities on the coast of the Ceará, the country of Brazil and the also the world”.

 19 years later, a new brazilian finalist in responsible tourism